Stay stylish with these 35 Nordstrom gifts for everyone on your list

 Anthropologie Monogram Passport Cover ($28; nordstrom.com)

-Never lose your passport or important documents while traveling thanks to this cute monogram passport cover.
+Protect your passport and important documents in style with this cute monogram passport cover.

 _______________________________________________________________________________